Overcoming analysis paralysis: the research-backed guide to deciding faster

 • Tell someone about your decision and take one small action to cement it (buy it, sign up, schedule the call).

-• Set a 30-day review date.
-Not to second-guess your choice – to confirm that “good enough” was, in fact, good enough.
+• Set a 30-day review date, not to second-guess your choice, but to confirm that “good enough” was, in fact, good enough.

 There is more to explore

-Analysis paralysis often co-occurs with deeper decision-making challenges.
-Our full guide to decision-making frameworks covers frameworks for different contexts.
+Analysis paralysis also co-occurs with deeper decision-making challenges.
 If perfectionism is your driver, overcoming perfectionism addresses the root pattern.
 For decision fatigue after many sequential choices, pre-planning for decision fatigue offers preventative strategies.
 And the OODA loop for personal decisions provides a system for fast-cycle decision-making.

 Glossary of related terms

-Satisficer – A person who chooses the first option that meets defined criteria rather than trying to find the best possible option.
-Satisficers report higher satisfaction and less regret.
+Satisficer: a person who chooses the first option that meets defined criteria rather than trying to find the best possible option.
+The discipline that makes satisficing work is writing the criteria down before research starts, so the bar cannot quietly rise mid-search.

-The Action Threshold Method – A three-phase framework we developed (eliminate, evaluate, commit) that uses time boundaries and defined criteria to move from analysis paralysis to decision.
-Each phase has a fixed duration to prevent open-ended analysis.
+The Action Threshold Method: a three-phase framework (eliminate, evaluate, commit) that uses time boundaries and defined criteria to move from analysis paralysis to a decision.
+The fixed phase durations are the active ingredient; without them, the evaluate phase silently expands until it swallows the deadline.

-Reversible vs. irreversible decision – A categorization system where reversible decisions (can be changed or undone) require less analysis than irreversible ones (cannot easily be undone).
-Most decisions are more reversible than people treat them.
+Reversible vs. irreversible decision: a categorization where reversible decisions (can be changed or undone) require less analysis than irreversible ones.
+The common mistake is misfiling a reversible choice as irreversible, which loads it with far more anxiety than it deserves.

 How can I tell if I have crossed from thoughtful analysis into analysis paralysis?